You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 About us

-Our two centres, Te Tūhunga Rau and Raukawa Community Centre, work to facilitate connections that promote social well-being.
+Our two centres, Te Tūhunga Rau and Raukawa Community Centre, lead programmes and events that build connections and promote social well-being.

-From drop-in morning teas, craft groups, fitness classes and art lessons, the community centres host a vibrant range of services and events for everyone.
+From community meals and craft groups to fitness classes and holiday activities, the community centres host a vibrant range of services and events for everyone.

-Our social services include rescued food distribution and visits from professionals like midwives, social workers and legal advisors.
+Our social services include Kaibosh food parcels and visits from professionals like midwives, financial mentors and legal advisors.

 The team